AarushThapa/EraOnlineStore/README.md

-# Project Era is an ecommerce site with login, logout, signin, login as admin, add products and display categories features.
+# Project Era is an imcomplete ecommerce site with login, logout, signin, login as admin, add products and display categories features.